ScottyVG/ScottVanGilder.com/content/blog/why-im-starting-this-blog.md

 excerpt: "I’m finally starting this blog to share my journey through tech, personal projects, and life.
 GenAI has helped me cut through the noise and just begin writing.
 Expect a stream of thoughts on cloud development, travel, and the outdoors—and maybe help others along the way.
 Thanks for joining me on this ride!"
 date: "2025-07-07"
 readTime: "3 min read"
-tags: ["BloggingJourney", "Tech", "GenAI", "DevOps"]
+tags: ["BloggingJourney", "GenAI", "DevOps", "Tech"]
 author: "Scott Van Gilder"
 ---